WillemRvX/samplepad/README.md

 ### What's Going On

 Right now, we have pushed this repo onto an AWS EC2 instance.
-The 3 data pipelines are build as Docker images running as detached / "deamonized" containers at the same time on this EC2 instance.
+The 3 data pipelines are "build" as Docker images running as detached / "deamonized" containers at the same time on this EC2 instance.